jameshughes89/cs101/site/topics/loops/loops.rst

 .. admonition:: Activity
+    :class: activity

+    * Write a function to add ``+1`` to some variable 5 times and return the value.
+    * Now do the same thing, but 10 times.
+    * Now do the same thing again, but 100 times.
+    * Now do the same thing again, but 736251442443 times.

     Start with ``a = 5``.

     #.
 Figure out what ``a += 2`` does.
     #.
 See what happens when you use ``a *= 2``.
     #.
 Try other operators to see what works.

 First loops